Southeast

 Beach at Gulf Shores, Alabama. credit: Amy Albers

-First up, the sand at Gulf Shores, Alabama, is white, not straw-colored.
+First, Gulf Shores, Alabama’s sand is white, not straw-colored.
 So I recommend carving some time to beach it.
 It is one of the top things to do outdoors in Gulf Shores.

 As a family of boys, I understand they want to dig holes, bury little brothers and make sand kingdoms; more power to them.
-Though I can sit back in a shaded lounger with a book and retreat to my own fantasyland.
+However, I can sit back in a shaded lounger with a book and retreat to my fantasyland.

-If your rental lodging does not have its own beach access, there are plenty of public access points in Gulf Shores – Orange Beach area.
-Though parking can be limited, beach-goers will find access points at several locations.
+If your rental lodging does not have its own beach access, there are plenty of public access points in the Gulf Shores-Orange Beach area.
+Parking can be limited, but beach-goers will find access points at several locations.

 Gulf Shores 12th Street Access